 The first thing I noticed on installing iPadOS 14 was the widgets.
-This public beta iPadOS 14 has made my widgets dysfunctional, expected of beta testing.
-The different widgets sizes make our widgets a bit more fun.
+This public beta iPadOS 14 has made my widgets dysfunctional, as expected of beta testing.
+The different widget sizes make our widgets a bit more fun.
 Looking forward to playing around with them.
 They allow us that personal touch to how our widgets look on our devices.

 Smart stack groups multiple apps under one widget.
-When you turn on smart rotate, the widget systematically changes the top app to display the most relevant to you, based on your location, time and activity.
+When you turn on smart rotate, the widget systematically changes the top app to display the most relevant to you based on your location, time and activity.

 Scribble is an OCR technology that lets us handwrite directly into text fields.
 On-device conversion converts our handwriting to text.
 It is great for privacy and it still works when we are offline.

 Handwriting recognition has become a must-have for note-taking apps.
 We’ve relied on it for years.
 Apple, however, has taken OCR from inside our apps and spread it across iPadOS.
 Scribble works for searching our iPads and taking notes in WriteMapper, Agenda, Bear, Scrivener and Things 3.
 It is revolutionary for those of us that still prefer handwriting our notes, but want typed versions of them.

 Scribble comes with some intuitive gestures as well.

 - Touch and hold to create space between words.

 - Draw a vertical line between words to join or separate them.